ar4ntic/ServerSecurityAudit/documentation.md

 ## Tips for Effective Use

 Getting the most out of your security scans requires proper planning and follow-through.
-Here are practical tips for maximizing the effectiveness of the PublicServer SecurityScan tool:
+Here are practical tips for maximizing the effectiveness of the Public Server Scanner tool:

 | **Best Practice Category** | **Recommendations** | **Benefits** | **Implementation Complexity** |
 |----------------------|-----------------|----------|--------------------------|